sad-mango/8-ball-pool-game/README.md

 ### Prompt 2.2 — Config Header Design

-> "Take all the `#define` constants from this C pool game's main.c (T_W, T_H, BL_R, PKT_R, RIL_W, FRIC, MIN_VEL, MAX_PWR_PX, MAX_SHT_SPD, MAX_BL_SPD, STICK_LENGTH) and reorganize them into a well-structured config.h file.
+> "Take all the `#define` constants from this  pool game's main (T_W, T_H, BL_R, PKT_R, RIL_W, FRIC, MIN_VEL, MAX_PWR_PX, MAX_SHT_SPD, MAX_BL_SPD, STICK_LENGTH) and reorganize them into a well-structured config.h file.
 Group them by category: window settings, table dimensions, ball physics, shot power, and stick behavior.
 Rename them to be fully descriptive using UPPER_SNAKE_CASE.
 Add a brief comment explaining the purpose of each constant."

 **Purpose:** To centralize all magic numbers into a single, well-documented configuration header, making tuning and modification easy without touching game logic code.